Data, data everywhere – but where do marketers begin?

 – Exponea Review, Brice A.

 Insider is a multichannel growth management platform that creates customer segments through data unification.
-It matches profiles through data from surveys and cross-channel sources and creates AI-backed segments that are the result of predictive modeling tools.
+It matches profiles through data from surveys and cross-channel sources and creates AI-backed segments resulting from predictive modeling tools.

 “The ability of Insider’s products to adapt quickly and innovate based on the digital trends is something we love about the platform.
-The professional support from their account management team, the ease of use and more importantly the advanced personalization scenarios that are made possible has helped us design some highly performing campaigns that are individualized to each users preferences.
+The professional support from their account management team, the ease of use, and more importantly the advanced personalization scenarios that are made possible have helped us design some high-performing campaigns that are individualized to each user's preferences.

 – Insider Review, Yasemin Y

 “We would like to see Insider’s panel become available for the mobile platform as well.
 Since we update our web push content in real-time, it would be easy to be able to do it from a smartphone as well.”

 Optimove is a relationship marketing hub that ingests data to provide a unified view of a customer and enables marketers to act on this data to push multi-channel messaging.
 Optimove has an AI bot, Optibot, that provides actionable recommendations and customer insights.

 “Optimove is a great segmentation tool, which we use to plan, execute, measure, and optimize our marketing activities.
 It uses a very clever algorithm of segmenting customers based on their behavior, which allows us to send the right offer to the right group of customers, increasing the pick-up rate.

 Optimove provides easy-to-read and transparent analytics, which allows us to check the performance of each campaign separately as well as compare target groups and analyze customers' migration.